• White

 A new sun appears in a sky populated by divinities, daughters of those deaths, while Baldr, the good god – whose murderer had caused the catastrophe – resurrects.

-Enclosed in the wood of the ash, a man and a woman, Lif and Lifthrasir, will survive, who will feed exclusively on the morning dew.
+Enclosed in the ash wood, a man and a woman, Lif and Lifthrasir, will survive, who will feed exclusively on the morning dew.
 They will be new progenitors of humanity.

 In addition to the importance given to him by the legend of Yggdrasil, it has had very different symbolic powers and meaning over time: